The Evolusion Arrows Stay Arrow Safe guide provides advice in five key areas that you should follow for the safe handling and use of carbon arrows:

 ARROW REST SAFETY

+It is important to ensure that the arrow rest is properly adjusted to fit the diameter of the arrow shaft being used.
 Incorrect adjustment may cause the arrow to fall from the arrow rest and/or get jammed in the bow, possibly injuring the shooter or bystanders, and causing damage to equipment.

 BOW MAINTENANCE AND TUNING